1. Campus Placement

 In India, we have a habit of not mixing our profession and our passion.
 But what if our passion becomes our profession?

 Wouldn’t it be so amazing to do what you love rather than going the other way round of loving what you do?

 It can be anything ranging from photography, painting, performing arts, astrology, writing or yoga.
 If you love writing, be a writer; love capturing nature and wildlife, explore your options in photography; love speaking and talking to people, Be a Radio Jockey; always found your legs move with the music, be a dancer!
 Let it be any other passion as well.
 If you can attain expertise in your passion and can earn your bread and butter with it, it’s a good way to go.
 At least you would never regret doing something you never liked and you would live every moment doing what you love.

 So did you find something that excites you?
 Or maybe therein lies something beyond these for you!
-What matters in the end is that you are happy about what you have done & what you are doing.
+What matters, in the end, is that you are happy with what you have done & what you are doing.

 Remember, if you want to worry about what people think about you or what people will think about you if you do this or that, then there is a problem!
 What should ideally matter is how you see yourself.
 Do you respect the person you are?
 If yes, you are on the right path!

 Do share your opinions with us on what you think about the article.
 Also please share any other exciting career options available which we may have missed.